SoftwareAG/webmethods-integration-examples/servicedesigner-csvconverter/README.md

 ## Requirements

+* Windows 10 or Windows 2019 Server
-* Docker Engine 17.05 or newer
+* Docker for Windows with Engine 19.03 or newer

 ## Preparation